rahul-kh01/Event-Management-App/README.md

 # Event Management System

 ## Overview
-This application is an Event Management System built using React for the frontend and Spring Boot for the backend.
-The database used is MySQL.
-The application allows users to manage events by adding, updating, deleting, and viewing event details.
-Additionally, users can register attendees to events.
+The Event Management System is a comprehensive application developed with React for the frontend and Spring Boot for the backend, using MySQL as the database.
+This system enables users to efficiently manage events through features such as adding, updating, deleting, and viewing event details.
+Additionally, users can register attendees for events.

 ## Features
 ### Backend
 - **Database:** MySQL
 - **API Endpoints:**
-  - Fetch all events
+  - Retrieve all events
-  - Add a new event
+  - Create a new event
-  - Update event details
+  - Modify event details
-  - Delete an event by its ID
+  - Remove an event by its ID
-  - Register an attendee to an event
+  - Register an attendee for an event

 ### Frontend
 - **Components:**
-  - Form component for inputting event details (event name, description, date, location)
+  - Form component for entering event details (event name, description, date, location)
   - List component to display all events
-  - Detail view for each event, displaying all information and a list of attendees
+  - Detail view for each event, including all information and a list of attendees
 - **Functionalities:**
-  - Fetch and display the list of events from the backend when the page loads
+  - Load and display events from the backend on page load
-  - Add a new event through the form
+  - Add new events using the form
-  - Update event details using an edit button
+  - Edit event details via an edit button
-  - Delete an event by its ID using a delete button
+  - Remove events by ID using a delete button
-  - Register an attendee to an event
+  - Register attendees for events

 ### UI/UX and Styling
-- User-friendly interface
+- Intuitive user interface
-- Custom styles written in CSS/SCSS
+- Custom styles implemented with CSS/SCSS
-- Responsive design across different device sizes
+- Responsive design for various device sizes

 ## Prerequisites
 - React.js